 Employers are already working frantically to get out timely and accurate W-2s.
-With the way the calendar falls this year, you can expect your W-2 on or before February 2, 2015.
+Congress has changed the law requiring W-2s to be filed on or before January 31.
+You can expect your W-2 on or before January 31.
+However, this law change could result in little time to find errors.

 What you should do: